-Internet Explorer 10 and 11 Access
+Internet Explorer Access

-When accessing CC-SG using the Internet Explorer 10 or 11 browser, you must add the CC-SG IP address or hostname to the Intranet Zone.
+When accessing CC-SG using the Internet Explorer browser, you must add the CC-SG IP address or hostname to the Intranet Zone.
 In the browser, choose Tools > Internet Options > Trusted Sites > Sites.
 Click "Add this website to the zone" and click Add.